Simulation of Interference

-This page shows some first experiments with the H-interference transformation (HIT).
-Also it demonstrates differences between projection and reconstruction at some practical examples.
+The page shows some first experiments with the H-interference transformation (HIT).
+Also it demonstrates differences between projection and reconstruction at hand of some practical examples.

-(Difference between interferential reconstruction and projection: A projection appears as the natural way to project anything: A photograph, a sensitive map.
-The result interference integral field appears mirrored in general.
+A projection appears as the natural way to project anything: A photograph, a sensitive map.
+The resulting interference integral field appears mirrored in general.
 Time flows straight forward.
-We compute the excitement at the destination, the "detector space".
+We compute the excitement at the destination field, the "detector space".

-In opposite, reconstruction is the computational way to get the excitment map of the source "field" in nonmirrored form: by negation of the time axis we can calculate back into the source, the "generator field".
-We compute back in time onto the "generator"-field.
+In opposite, reconstruction is the computational way to get the excitment map of the source "field" in nonmirrored form: by negation of the time axis we can calculate back into the source field, the "generator space".
+We compute back in time onto the generator-field.
 We get an approximation in form of a non-mirrored reconstruction.)

 The terms "field" or "space" have only a demonstrative function.
 Each pixle of the "field" is connected direct to all channel origins, the delay of each line is proportional to its length.
-In other words, we reach a discrete, spherical wave propagation with this arrangement.
+We come to a discrete, spherical wave propagation with this arrangement.